raganwald/raganwald.github.com/_posts/2014-03-31-class-hierarchies-dont-do-that.md

 2. Programs must be easy to understand;
 3. Programs must be easy to change.

-Classes have tradeoffs for all three of these use cases, but they are especially harmful with respect to reading and changing programs, because classes--specifically class hierarchies involving trees of classes--have an *encapsulation* problem.
+Classes have tradeoffs for all three of these use cases, but they are especially harmful with respect to reading and changing programs, because classes--specifically class hierarchies--have an *encapsulation problem.*

 [fbc]: https://en.wikipedia.org/wiki/Fragile_base_class